The Boss’s Love –

 She huffed, which was her expected reaction.
 “I’m just concerned.
 When you tell me you’re going to be home at a certain time, I expect you to arrive on time.
 You are not a man who likes to be late.
 So it makes me nervous.”

 He couldn’t fault her.
 She was absolutely correct.
 Punctuality was a trait he relished.
-He loathed a late start or arrival to anything.
+He loathed a late start or arrival to any scheduled plan.
 Whether it was a movie, dinner, or business meeting, he expected times to be strictly adhered to.

 “I apologize.
 I lost track of time and left my phone in the car,” he said.

-“Derrick,” she said softly.
-“You’re not all right.
+“Derrick, you’re not all right.
 Something’s wrong.
 What is it?
 You can talk to me.”
+Her voice went soft and shaky.

 He opened his mouth, about to confess his recent visits to his brother but stopped.
 “There’s nothing I can’t handle, Courtney.
 You don’t need to worry about me.
 I’m fine.”

-He just didn’t want to upset or stress her with his mood.
+He couldn’t upset or stress her with his mood.
 Not tonight, when they were to ring in the new year with new hope, new resolutions, new ambitions.

-She huffed.
+She let out a small growl.
 “If that’s the way you want to play this, Mr. Murphy, then fine.
 Have it your way.”

 He grinned.
 She really was his match and had come into her own over the past few years as his wife.
 God, he loved her and was thankful each and every day that she belonged to him.

 Derrick laid an exhausted Caitlin in her bed, brushing her long chocolate brown hair off her forehead.
-She’d been too excited with the house full of people to go to sleep and managed to stay up with the adults.
-It was the one time a year that Courtney and Derrick allowed her to join them that late.
+She’d been too excited with the house full of people to go to sleep at a decent hour and managed to stay up with the adults.
+It was the one time a year that Courtney and Derrick allowed her to join them that late at night.

 He left her pink bedroom, closing the door behind him, catching Russ carrying a passed out Daniel to his room.
 Derrick followed.